Chapter 1: A Boy with Wings

 “The only way to find out is to head up it,” Theo said, but hesitated.

 “Let’s do it then.”
 Pavel tore off more of the overgrown ivy from the archway and poked his head inside.
-“Hey!
-I think you guys are right.”
+“Hey, I was wrong!”
 He backed away and whispered, “There are a bunch of skeletons in there.
 Must be people the Samodivi killed.”

 “What?”
 Theo and Nia both yelled.